Last updated on December 11th, 2018 at 10:34 am

 The result is that managers seek to limit spending so as to avoid overspending their budget authority.
 And that’s one reason why they push engineers to produce lower estimates for technical debt retirement projects.

 To break the connection between the managers’ reification error and the engineers’ confirmation bias, our intervention must cause the managers and the engineers to make calculations differently.
 We can accomplish this by requiring that they consider more than the mere cost of retiring the class of technical debt under consideration.
 They must estimate the consequences of not retiring that technical debt, and they must also estimate costs beyond the cost of retiring the debt.
-In what follows, I’ll use the shorthand TDBCR to mean the class of Technical Debt Being Considered for Retirement.bcr
+In what follows, I’ll use the shorthand TDBCR to mean the class of Technical Debt Being Considered for Retirement.

 Specifically, the estimates that are now typically generated for such projects cover only the cost of performing the work required to retire the TDBCR.
 It’s then left to Management to decide whether, when, and to what extent to commit resources to execute the project.
 The primary consideration is the effect on the decision-maker’s budget, and the consequences for achieving the goals for which the decision-maker is responsible.

-Since the retirement project can potentially provide benefits beyond the manager’s own portfolio, failing to undertake the project can have negative consequences for which the manager out to be held accountable.
+Since the retirement project can potentially provide benefits beyond the manager’s own portfolio, failing to undertake the project can have negative consequences for which the manager ought to be held accountable.
 That’s the heart of the problem.
 So let’s look at some examples of considerations that must be taken into account.

 In making a resource allocation decision for a technical debt retirement project, there are considerations beyond the cost of retiring the debt.
 A responsible decision regarding undertaking technical debt retirement projects is possible only if other kinds of estimates are also generated and available.
 Here are some examples: